open-orchestra/open-orchestra-docs/en/key_concepts.rst

 Websites
 --------

-Open Orchestra est multisite et permet de créer plusieurs sites depuis le même Back Office.
+Open Orchestra is multisite and allows to create several websites from the same Back Office application.

 See also how to configure a `website`_.